 How customer analytics applies to dayparting

-To get the most out of their efforts to improve market share within each of these dayparts, smart casual restaurant operators are leveraging customer analytics software and strategies.
+To get the most out of their efforts to improve market share within each of these dayparts, smart casual restaurant operators are leveraging customer analytics.
 Effective customer analytics-based restaurant strategies are those that focus on defining who the best customers are, where more of those customers can be found, and what the value of those potential customers should be.
 This customer insight then has to be made actionable for real estate, marketing, and operations teams within the casual restaurant operator’s organization so that all decision makers understand:

 - How their core customer profiles change by daypart